 |22 to 24||Reach||45%-58%|

 What GPA do you need to get into Seton Hall University?

 Applicants require very good grades in high school to get into Seton Hall University.
 The average high school GPA of the admitted freshman class at Seton Hall University was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #4 in New Jersey for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as Seton Hall University accepts 70% of students who apply.

 *This school has not released high school GPA data for its incoming freshmen.
 In these cases, CollegeSimply employs an artificial intelligence (AI) process to predict GPA based on this school's test scores and a large sample of other colleges' data.
 3.6 is an estimate of the school's average incoming freshman GPA.

 |Percent of Admitted Who Enrolled (Admission Yield)||11%||12%||11%|

-What are the requirements for admission to Seton Hall University and what considerations affect admission decisions?
+What are the requirements for admission to Seton Hall University and what student information is used for admission decisions?